puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 ## Annotation vs. Service Monitor

-Earlier Prometheus - Kubernetes integrations worked by annotating Kubernetes Resources with specific information configured.
-Which helped the Prometheus Server to find the endpoints to collect Metrics from.
+In an early stage of Prometheus - Kubernetes integration, the configuration has been done by annotations.
+The Prometheus - Kubernetes integration worked by reading specific configured annotations from Kubernetes resources.
+The informations form those annotations helped the Prometheus Server to find the endpoints to collect Metrics from.

 ```yaml
 metadata: